peteroupc/CBOR/docs/PeterO.BigInteger.md

     public long longValue();

 Converts this object's value to a 64-bit signed integer.
-This method is obsoleted by the longValueChecked and longValueUnchecked methods, which should be used instead.
+To make the conversion intention clearer, use the  `longValueChecked` and  `longValueUnchecked` methods instead.

 <b>Returns:</b>